Design and product leader

 Improve program understandability

 The third pillar was to make a meaningful investment into our marketing and app to help members understand it more.
 We knew members were confused by Garner.
 It was a unique offering, and worked differently than insurance with different and sometimes complex requirements.
-We knew we needed to make meaningful improvements to how we communicated and educated about Garner, as well as to make meaningful improvements to the app to facilitate that understanding and improve engagement in the program.
+We knew we needed to make meaningful improvements to how we communicated and educated about Garner, onboarded members, and communicated the requirements / coverage details of the program.

 I worked together with our leadership team to integrate this strategy into our annual plan:

-Within the second pillar, we planned several major initatives for the year across areas
+We planned several major initiatives for the year (and beyond) across the company

 Monthly NPS and tagging

-We moved our NPS survey frequency to monthly and began systematically tagging the responses to track changes across more nuanced categories, as well as hooking the data up to a looker dashboard for easier access.
+We moved our NPS survey frequency to monthly, increased the volume, and began systematically tagging the responses to track changes across more nuanced categories, as well as hooking the data up to a looker dashboard for easier access.

 Prescheduled research